dennykharyan/daidan-documentation/README.md

 ```
 ![alt text](/img/project-root.png "project root")

-At the moment there is only two active directory that currently using,
+At the moment there is only two active directory that currently used,
 ```
 /usr/share/nginx/daidangroup
 ```